matrix-org/synapse/INSTALL.md

 Synapse is written in Python but some of the libraries it uses are written in
 C. So before we can install Synapse itself we need a working C compiler and the header files for Python C extensions.
-See [Platform-Specific Instructions][#platform-specific-instructions] for information on installing these on various platforms.
+See [Platform-Specific Instructions](#platform-specific-instructions) for information on installing these on various platforms.

 To install the Synapse homeserver run::